audiopixel/pixelmixer/README.md

 ## Possible uses ##

-* Mixer for displaying pixel shaders in 3D space
+* Mixer for mapping pixel shaders into 3D space
-* VJ / Lighting for stage and architectural
-* Engine for interactive art installations
-* Tool for audio and data visualizations
+* Control LED and lighting equipment directly
-* Animate particles / sprites / textures in any WebGL or Three.js project
+* Animate particles / sprites / textures in WebGL and Three.js projects
 * Generate shaders to be used in separate OpenGL applications
+* Tool for interactive art, stage, architectural, conceptual

 ---